debasmita-econ/debasmita-econ.github.io/_posts/2020-11-24-phd-applications.md

 - Money!
 Even with summer internships, you're going to make so much less money than you would in industry (I'm writing here from a tech standpoint).
 Instead of doing the PhD, you could be saving for a house, fancy vacations, stability for your family, retirement.
 I would *seriously* consider this if money is at all a concern for you.
 - Being surrounded by other very intelligent and ambitious people.
 It can get exhausting and frustrating after a while.
 - Potentially moving to a place far from friends and family.
 5-7 years is a long time to be mostly absent.
 - Your mental health with very, very likely take a hit.
-I wasn't prepared for this at all and didn't think the stress would affect me so much, but trust the numbers (an absurd percentage of PhD students report symptoms of depression, anxiety, and suicidal ideation).
+I wasn't prepared for this at all and didn't think the stress would affect me so much, but trust the numbers (a much higher than average percentage of PhD students report [mental health problems](https://www.theatlantic.com/education/archive/2018/11/anxiety-depression-mental-health-graduate-school/576769/)).
 It's hard to explain to someone who hasn't experienced it, but in academia, you are constantly competing and being judged, with infrequent and irregular positive feedback.
 In addition, the power structures are ripe for abuse; in many ways, you're completely dependent on your advisor, so if they're not supportive, you're probably going to suffer (this luckily hasn't been the case for me!).
 - You might not get an academic job.
 This is less of a concern in information science, computer science, and related disciplines, but it's still a very real risk, especially if you have any constraints like needing to be in a particular location.

 ### Where should I apply?